landrs-toolkit/LANDRs-Science-Drone/Design/MechanicalDesign/CenterHubs/README.md

          <img alt="3DPrintBanner" src="https://img.shields.io/badge/Accepted%20Design-03/27/2022-FFA500">
  </a>

+The following ietration builds on the ideas in the previous versions.
 This design contains a top and bottom plate that "sandwiches" the Rotor-leg mounts for added support and structural strength.

-There are new files included for the Assembly file and SOLIDWORK parks:
+The bottom plate has various cutouts to accommodate the reconfiguration between Hex and Quad, leading to the interchangable HexaQuad.

 **CHObDoubleTop:**
 - Top plate of the central hub.